cliffano/nestor/README.md

     set JENKINS_URL=http://user:pass@host:port/path

-Instead of using a password, you can use Jenkins API token instead.
+As an alternative to password, you can use Jenkins API token instead.
 Jenkins API token can be found on user configuration page.

 If http_proxy or https_proxy environment variable is set, then Nestor will automatically use it.